Skip to page body Home A-Z Government Community

 Conducting Disease Surveillance

-In addition to monitoring adult mosquito populations, Mosquito Management also looks for the presence of viruses such as West Nile, Saint Louis encephalitis, Dengue, and others.
+In addition to monitoring adult mosquito populations, Mosquito Management also looks for the presence of viruses in the mosquito population.
 This is completed in a technical manner:

 • Specialized traps are set to collect adult, flying mosquitoes.
 The traps target different species of mosquito known to transmit diseases, breeding site preferences and particular geographic areas.